monikadrajer/site-content/CCDAScorecardApiAndExternalTool.md

 #### Scorecard External Tool Instructions

+*   **How to Use the "One-Click" Scorecard Direct Email Service:**
+      *   Using a HISP
+            1. Send a Direct message with an attached C-CDA document (with an .xml extension) from your Direct email address to xxx@ds.sitenv.org (TODO: update to a publicly providable address or delete)
+      *   Using your preferred email client (e.g. Mozilla Thunderbird)
+            1. Add a new email account with your Direct email address and settings
+            2. Send an email with an attached C-CDA document (with an .xml extension) from your Direct email address to xxx@ds.sitenv.org (TODO: update to a publicly providable address or delete)
+                 * Troubleshooting Notes:
+                     * Many (mainly consumer based, e.g. Comcast) ISPs block port 25.
+If this is the case for you, you will need to connect in another manner to use the service such as using a VPN or a mobile device hotspot.
+      *   In either case, a detailed PDF report will be returned to the email address that sent the document to the "One-Click" Scorecard service.
+The report provides a rough quantitative assessment and highlights areas of improvement which can be made today to move the needle forward in interoperability of C-CDA documents.

 *   **How to Use the Scorecard Batch Application:**
     *   Either download the instructions [here](https://github.com/siteadmin/scorecard-batch/raw/master/artifacts/Scorecard-%20Batch-%20Process-Instructions.docx) or read the following instructions:
         1. Download the jar file from [https://github.com/siteadmin/scorecard-batch/tree/master/artifacts](https://github.com/siteadmin/scorecard-batch/tree/master/artifacts)